papis/papis/doc/source/hooks.rst

 Writing hooks as a user
 -----------------------

-Right now the only way to add a hook as a user is using your ``config.py`` configuration file, which gets loaded when your Papis configuration gets loaded.
+Right now the only way to add a hook as a user is using your ``config.py`` configuration file, which loads along with your Papis configuration.

-As an example you can add a function to the ``on_edit_done`` hook like
+For example you can add a function to the ``on_edit_done`` hook like:

 .. code:: python